Tunny-gh/Tunny-v1/README.md

 3. Drag and drop yak files into Rhino.
 4. Restart Rhino.
 5. That's it - enjoy optimizing with Grasshopper!
-6. (Option) A license is required to use all of Tunny's features.
-Check the [subscription page](https://tunny.hrntsm.com/docs/subscription) if you need.

 ## Documentation